Scott Bairstow: Personal life

 Bairstow was married to Marty Rich from 1994 to 2000, and has two sons, Casey (b.
 1995) and Dalton (b.
 1998).

 In May 2003, Bairstow was charged in Everett, Washington with second-degree child rape for allegedly sexually assaulting a 12-year-old girl, who is related to Bairstow's former wife, and later asking her to keep quiet about it.
-In December 2003, he pleaded guilty to a lesser charge—second-degree assault.
+In December 2003, he pleaded guilty to the lesser charge of second-degree assault.
 Bairstow entered an Alford plea, under which he maintained his innocence but conceded that he would likely be convicted by a jury if the case went to trial.
 He was sentenced to four months in jail, one year's community supervision, and was required to undergo a sexual deviancy evaluation.
 He was also ordered to have no contact with the girl for 10 years and to pay for any counseling she requires.